On the unsteady dynamics of partially shrouded compressible jets: Experimental Methodology

 All the experiments are carried out at the High-speed Aerodynamics Laboratory (Aerospace Engineering, Indian Institute of Technology-Kanpur).
 A detailed layout of the utilized facility is given in Figure \ref{fig:schematic}.
 The facility is of `blow-down' type, and the jet opens into the atmosphere.
 A multi-stage piston-type air compressor (discharging 0.17 m$^3$/s of air at 3.5 MPa) with a dehumidifier and associated air-oil filters are used to store the clean and dry compressed air in the multiple-storage tank (maximum pressure of 2 MPa and a total volume of 85 m$^3$).
 A gate-valve and a pressure regulator are used in combination to operate the open-jet facility at a desired total pressure ($p_0$) measured at the stagnation chamber.
-The jet-facility's total temperature remains constant at an ambient temperature of $T_0=T_a=300$ K, and a maximum steady test-time of 10-20 s is achieved.
+The jet-facility's total temperature remains constant at an ambient temperature of $T_0=T_a=300$ K, and a maximum steady test-time of 5-10 s is achieved.
 A series of mesh-screens of varying size are arranged along the streamwise direction inside the stagnation chamber to minimize the flow non-uniformity with lower turbulence intensity.
-The jet facility is centrally confined by the anechoic chamber whose dimensions are $130L \times 65L \times 130L$ (length, width, and height, $L$=reference length) as marked in Figure \ref{fig:schematic}.